 Rubino tires come in three flavors: Rubino Pro, Rubino Pro Slick and Rubino Pro Tech.
 These three Pro models feature a 150 TPI casing and are foldable.
 Versions of the basic Rubino and the Rubino Slick with a rigid, non-foldable 60 TPI casing are also available.
 The Rubino Pro is an all-around tire with technical tread pattern, while the Slick is designed for smooth, clean pavement.
 The Rubino Tech is a bad-weather tire with a technical tread pattern, a grippier tread compound and reinforced sidewalls.

 Thanks to their heavier casings, the Rubino tires draw far fewer complaints about their durability than do Vittoria’s racing tires.
+For our money, durability is important — we do not want to spend our time fixing road flats.
 They’re still a bit pricier than comparable tires from competing manufacturers, but their more reliable performance makes the premium price easier to stomach.
 This is a common tire on today’s new midrange roadbikes, as they are often paired with a Shimano wheelset as stock equipment.

 Vittoria’s low-end series of training tires offers the same model categories as the Rubino series: a basic model, a slick model and an all-weather model.
 The foldable Zaffiro models are built with a 60 TPI casing, and the rigid models feature a 26 TPI casing material.
 The unique Zaffiro tread pattern—a combination of pebble texture and cross-hatch grooves—is the same in both the Zaffiro Pro and the Zaffiro Pro Tech, but the Tech version includes reinforced sidewalls and the company’s special wet-grip tread compound.